Curtis Hairston

-Career
+Biography

-Curtis Hairston had wanted a career in music since he was around 13.
-After completing his education at the Juilliard School of Music in 1980, he immediately started to search for record label contracts.
-It just so happened, that at the same time; old school friend Earl Monroe had formed a label called Pretty Pearl.
-Curtis got in contact, and eventually struck a contract deal with Earl.
+Curtis Hairston was born in Winston-Salem, North Carolina on October 10, 1961.
+As a child, he performed in his local choir and by the age of 13, he wanted to pursue a career in music.
+After completing his education at the Juilliard School of Music, he signed to the Pretty Pearl record label, owned by basketball player Earl Monroe.

 His debut single in 1983 was "I Want You (All Tonight)".
-The track proved moderately successful peaking at No. 35 on the US Billboard Dance charts, and No. 44 in the UK Singles Chart.
-In 1984, he did a cover version of Jimmy Cliff's "We All Are One", which became his first Billboard R&B chart hit, reaching No. 72.
-Curtis had his first major hit in 1985 with "I Want Your Lovin' (Just a Little Bit)" which peaked at No. 13 on the UK Charts.
-The song's success led to an appearance on British music show Top of the Pops, and a music video was also made.
+The track proved moderately successful peaking at number 35 on the US Billboard Dance charts, and number 44 in the UK Singles Chart.
+In 1984, he did a cover version of Jimmy Cliff's "We All Are One", which became his first Billboard R&B chart hit, reaching number 72.
+Hairston had his first major hit in 1985 with "I Want Your Lovin' (Just a Little Bit)" which peaked at number 13 on the UK Charts.
+The success of the song led to an appearance on British music show Top of the Pops, and a music video was also made.

-Curtis also provided lead vocals on the majority of tracks from the B. B. & Q. Band's 1985 LP Genie.
-The album proved successful in the UK, with the song "Dreamer" becoming a top 40 hit, however Curtis remained uncredited for this act.
+Hairston performed lead vocals on the majority of songs from the B. B. & Q. Band's 1985 album Genie.
+The album proved successful in the UK, with both the title track and "Dreamer" becoming top 40 hits.

-In 1986, he left Pretty Pearl records and signed on to the much more mainstream label, Atlantic Records.
-The same year he released first and only studio album.
-One of the tracks "Chillin Out" got to No. 57 in the UK.
-Additionally, singer Luther Vandross provided backing vocals on some of the songs included with his debut album.
-Curtis released his last solo single "The Morning After" in 1987.
+In 1986, he left Pretty Pearl records and signed to the mainstream label, Atlantic Records.
+The same year he released first and only solo studio album.
+The single "Chillin' Out" peaked at number 57 in the UK charts.
+Hairston released his last solo single "The Morning After" in 1987.
 In 1990, Hairston collaborated with the jazz group Ready for Reality.

 Hairston died on January 18, 1996, at North Carolina Baptist Hospital.
 His funeral service took place two days later at the First Baptist Church in Winston-Salem.

-In 2012, Reverse Spin Music released a greatest hits album entitled Celebrating Curtis Hairston.
+In 2012, Reverse Spin Music released a greatest hits album titled Celebrating Curtis Hairston.
 The compilation included some unreleased songs which he recorded before he died.